ablmsky/PatentAnalyzer/README.md

 # PatentAnalyzer
-This is my first iOS app, about patent.
+This is my  iOS app, about patent.

+# Nowadays
+demo version 1.1
+    - function for showing info by regions was added
+    - some GCD updates
+    - function for comparing countries - still in progress (few days left)
+    - also left: changing API-working (response form server needed to be checking on errors), some interface updates, checking internet connection

 So, what the goal?

-This application - my university project (not me idea at all actually)
+This application - my university project (not my idea at all, actually)

 What will be in this app?
 I get data from worlbank.org parse it and try to visualize all info.